Primavera (software): Products and versions

-As of 2008 Primavera Systems supported long-established products - P3 and Sure-Trak - and the newer P6 version.
+As of 2008 Primavera Systems supported long-established products - P3 and SureTrak - and the newer P6 version.
 The long-standing P3 product in its various forms was used by 25% of the heavy construction industry, its predominant customer base; the next most popular software was used by 11%.
 Nearly 40% of general contractors with an annual revenue of $5M to $10M used Primavera P3.
 In comparison, the P6 version did not register in a CFMA 2008 survey of the United States construction industry.
-The P3 version to P6 version change is based in a move from DOS-type shortcut keys to mouse-based icons.
-Thus, a software application that was once very fast to use but grounded in shortcut functions (which some users found difficult to master) moved to a mouse-based application that is quick to learn but once mastered never achieves the same speed of use.
 The Primavera Project Planner DOS core launched in 1983 and the P3 Windows interface launched in 1994.

+With the acquisition of Eagle Ray, Primavera launched P3e version 1.0 in 1999 as an enterprise version of their very successful P3 planning tool.
+P3e and later P6 was not an evolution of the older P3 product.
+P3e (aka P6) was built from the ground-up as an enterprise-class client-server project planning tool.

 After a 27-year version life, Oracle ceased sales of the P3 and SureTrak versions on December 31, 2010.

 In 2012, Primavera P6 EPPM Upgrade Release 8.2 added capabilities for governance, project-team participation, and project visibility.
 Mobile PPM was introduced through Primavera’s P6 Team Member for iPhone and Team Member Web Interface, to streamline communications between project team members in the field and in the office.
 In addition, Primavera P6 Analytics Release 2.0 gained new enterprise-reporting tools and dashboards for monitoring and analyzing performance data, including geospatial analysis.
 Organizations could also investigate comparative trends and cause-and-effect in multiple projects with Primavera Contract Management Release 14 as it included the report-writing capabilities of Oracle Business Intelligence Publisher.

 In April 2013, Oracle Corporation announced the release of version 8.4 of Primavera P6 Enterprise Project Portfolio Management.
 This version incorporated material from Oracle's acquisitions of Skire and Instantis in 2012.

 Use in ransomware

-Primavera has been targeted by extortionists as a way to efficiently compromise digital business assets through fixable software security flaws, leading to a higher return in the usage of ransomware.
+Primavera has been targeted by expert extortionists as a way to efficiently compromise digital business assets through fixable software security flaws, leading to a higher return in the usage of ransomware.
 A security patch is available for most of such exploits.